 Danny Dyer and Martin Freeman lead the cast, with further casting yet to be announced.
 Dyer is best-known for his role on EastEnders, with theatre credits including The Homecoming at the Almeida Theatre and No Man’s Land at the National Theatre.
 Freeman is well-known for his screen roles in The Hobbit series and BBC’s Sherlock, whilst his recent stage appearances include James Graham’s Labour of Love at the Noel Coward Theatre.

 Offering an evening of irresistible comedy, A Slight Ache / The Dumb Waiter is the final production of the Pinter at the Pinter Season, which boasts star-studded casts and stellar creative teams under the leadership of Jamie Lloyd.
-The production plays at the Harold Pinter Theatre from January 31st to February 23rd 2019, with a press night on February 6th 2019.
+The production plays at the Harold Pinter Theatre from 31 January 2019, with a press night on 6 February 2019.

 Who Should See It?Harold Pinter fans will be thrilled by this season, which stages some of the playwright’s lesser-known works as well as his finest plays.
 This is a great chance to see star-studded casts on stage.